guthib-iiits/guthib-iiits/README.md

 - Audio Engineering is amazing.

 <3 Electronics and Cinema
+The username is based off a meme [guthib.com - you spelled it wrong] But when things started getting serious I realised I could'nt change it because I forgot the password for my old account.

 <!--
 **guthib-iiits/guthib-iiits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.